ujov/edu.jee7.certification.preparation/sample/README.md

 * if one of the interfaces is marked `@Local` or `@Remote`, the each interface needs to be exposed must be marked explicitly
 * `@PostConstruct` and `@PreDestroy` lifecycle callbacks are available
 * `@PrePassivate` and `@PostActivate`
+* `@LocalBean` ~ Designates that a session bean exposes a no-interface view.
+This annotation is optional if a session bean exposes only a no-interface view.

 ### Stateless Session Beans